Bento-Robotics/rpi-kernel-crosscomp/README.md

 This is sometimes necessary if you're compiling modules on the Pi that require kernel headers.

+> [!NOTE]
-> Note: This... doesn't work.
+> This... doesn't work.
 I opened this issue to see if I could figure out the way: [Getting headers for custom cross-compiled kernel?](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=303289).

 ## Copying built Kernel via mounted USB drive or microSD